codezero-be/viewfinder/README.md

 If a localized route is registered but the view can't be found, a `CodeZero\ViewFinder\ViewNotFoundException` will be thrown.
 If a localized route is not registered, Laravel will throw a normal 404 error.

+### One Master View

+If you load views in a fallback locale then it is probably a good idea to let all of your pages extend one site-wide master view that you translate with Laravel's localization feature (see below).
+This way, your visitors can still navigate in the requested language and only the actual content is in the fallback language.

 ## Laravel's Localization

 Our `users.create` view from the example has a localized route (`example.com/en/users/create`) but not a localized view.
 ViewFinder will first check if an unprefixed version of the requested view exists and load it.